 Learning to snowboard can be expensive!
-You have to buy/rent all the gear, buy the lift ticket and that’s before you’ve even thought about paying for a lesson!
+You have to buy/rent all the gear, buy the lift ticket, and that’s before you’ve even thought about paying for a lesson!
 But can you save yourself a little cash and get a free lesson from your buddy?
-Many snowboarders out there (myself included) learnt to ride by getting some tips from friends.
+Many snowboarders out there (myself included) learned to ride by getting some tips from friends.

 Do you need to take snowboard lessons?

-As a snowboard instructor I should really answer yes to this question.
-But the truth is, both myself and lots of friends, as well as lots of people I teach actually learnt the basics on our own or with some tips from friends.
+As a snowboard instructor, I should really answer yes to this question.
+But the truth is, both myself and lots of friends, as well as lots of people I teach, actually learned the basics on our own or with some tips from friends.
 These are some of the reasons why you should take a snowboard lesson:

 - You will learn faster

 - You will keep safe and build your confidence